 Tensioning means to make taut, tight, tense.
 But how can you tighten a stone?

-So, actually, when we talk about tensioned stone we mean a stone compressed by tensioned cables.
+So, actually, when we talk about tensioned stone we mean a stone compressed by tensioned bars.

 A LINGUISTIC ISSUE